GaretJax/pop-analysis-suite/docs/documentation/quick-start.rst

 program to terminated, the ``jobmgr``'s can be shut down and the measure terminated.
 In short, this comes back to the following two commands::

-   $ pas jobmgr stop ; pas measure stop
+   $ pas jobmgr stop ; pas measure stop testmeasure

 Congratulations, you just measured your first pop program using the POP Analysis Suite, but the work is not over yet; all of the assets resulting from